-Each semester, the Registrar's Office compiles for the Office of the Dean of the College a dean’s list, which includes the names of all students with a GPA of 3.75 or above for that semester.
+Each semester, the Registrar's Office compiles for the Office of the Dean of the College a dean’s list, which includes the names of all degree-seeking students with a GPA of 3.75 or above for that semester.
 To be named to the dean’s list, students must have successfully completed three (3.00) or more graded credits in the semester.

 St. Olaf students may complete the requirements of a major or concentration "with distinction."
 Departmental distinction is an academic honor conferred by the college according to specific criteria established by the department or program responsible for certifying the major or concentration.
 Distinction is awarded upon completion of all graduation requirements.
 Not all departments and programs offer distinction.

 Distinction is a recognition of the academic or artistic excellence of a student's work in the major or concentration.
 Distinction is a selective award: normally, no more than ten percent of a department's or program's majors or concentrators receive distinction.
 Distinction recognizes consistent excellence in the major field or concentration: normally, candidates for distinction maintain a GPA in the major or concentration of 3.50 or higher.
 Distinction recognizes excellence in a particular academic undertaking: normally, the recognition is based in part on student work beyond the minimum requirements for the major or concentration, usually in the form of a distinction project or thesis representing a considerable achievement.
 Distinction is not generally conferred on the basis of service to departments or programs.
 Faculty members of the department or program determine specific criteria for distinction.
 Interested students should contact the appropriate department or program for more information.
 Not every candidate receives distinction.